 The Luftwaffe did not have it all their own way, however.
 Attack after attack was met by fierce resistance by the young pilots of RAF Fighter Command.
 Often pitted against fearful odds, the RAF fighter squadrons fought the Luftwaffe to a standstill.
 Come the autumn, the Germans quietly shelved their plans for invasion, never to be revived.
 Britain – and perhaps the world – had been saved.

 One of those young RAF pilots was “Sailor” Malan, a South African who had joined the RAF in 1935.
 Five years later, he became famous as the tough, brave and intelligent leader of 74 squadron.
 As the Battle of Britain intensified, Malan used his experience of combat to formulate a set of rules for air fighting.
 These rules were widely circulated and soon became known throughout Fighter Command as “Ten of My Rules for Air Fighting“.

 Malan survived the war and returned to South Africa, where he threw his energies into campaigning against apartheid.
 Sadly, he died of Parkinson’s Disease at the age of 53.

 With 2015 being the 75th anniversary of the Battle of Britain, I wanted to pay my own tribute to those who gave their youth – and in many cases their lives – to keep Britain free.
 After much head scratching, I hit upon the notion of rewriting Sailor Malan’s “Ten Rules”, but with road safety rather than air-to-air combat in mind.

 The rationale for this reworking is simple.
 Hundreds of young men died in the air in 1940.
 Fast forward 75 years and they’re dying on the roads instead.
-I’m sure Sailor Malan would have had something to say about that.

 So without further ado, here’s what I came up with: